 But these symptoms do not necessarily mean you have the illness.
 The symptoms are similar to other illnesses that are much more common, such as cold and flu.

-As with ordinary (seasonal) flu, a person can be exposed to the virus but not become ill, or if they do become ill the illness may be mild, moderate or severe.
+As with ordinary (seasonal) flu, you can be exposed to the virus but not become ill, or if they do become ill the illness may be mild, moderate or severe.
 As with seasonable flu a severe case can potentially cause death, primarily for people who are elderly, have a weakened immune system, or have certain pre-existing medical conditions such as asthma, diabetes, cancer, heart disease and chronic lung disease.
 Symptoms of COVID-19 generally start with a fever, followed by a dry cough and about a week later, shortness of breath then breathing difficulties.

 - stay at home and avoid close contact with other people for 7 days if you live alone or 14 days if you live with others.
 Anyone who lives with someone displaying coronavirus symptoms should also stay at home for 14 days